lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 private func onNextButtonTapped(_ sender: UIButton) { // ...
 ```

-The latter naming convention is confusing because makes think of delegation.
-However, actions may be thought of as a kind of delegations, and naming convention like that might be considered as acceptable.
+The latter naming convention is confusing because makes you think of delegation.
+However, actions may be thought of as a kind of delegation, and a naming convention like that might be considered acceptable.

 [Return to Table of Contents](#table-of-contents)